Governorates of Iraq

 Iraq consists of 19 governorates (محافظة; پارێزگا), also known as "provinces".
-Per the Iraqi constitution, governorates can form an autonomous region.
-Four governorates, Erbil, Sulaymaniyah, Duhok, and Halabja, constitute the autonomous Kurdistan Region.
-Baghdad (which is the most populous) and Basra are the oldest standing provinces of Iraq.
-The second most-populous province, Ninawa (also called Nineveh) is in the upland and quite cool climate of the north-west.
+Per the Iraqi constitution, governorates can form a federal region.
+Four governorates, Erbil, Sulaymaniyah, Halabja and Duhok, constitute the semi-autonomous Kurdistan Region.
+Baghdad (which is the most populous) and Basra are the oldest governorates.
+The second most-populous one, Ninawa (or Nineveh) is in the upland region and has a cooler climate of the north-west.

+There had been numerous calls to recognize Halabja Governorate since 1999.
+It was recognized as an official governorate of the Kurdistan Region in 2014, and the Council of Ministers approved a bill twice in 2013, and 2023.
+The Council of Representatives of Iraq officially approved Halabja as Iraq's 19th governorate on 14 April 2025.
+On 27 April 2025, Baghdad Today reported of an ongoing government initiative to convert Tel Afar District in Nineveh Governorate into the 20th governorate of Iraq.
+The proposed name of the new governorate is Jazira.

+History

-Through early 2014, the Council of Ministers of the government of Iraq approved proposals to add the three newest governorates:
+Throughout early 2014, the Council of Ministers of Iraq approved proposals to add the three newly proposed governorates: